pizzapuppies/book-rec/readme.md

 `./Scripts/activate`

-then change the direcoty to mysite
+then change the directory to mysite

 `cd mysite`